webdevsuperfast/ra-widgets-bundle/readme.txt

 = Testimonial Widget =

 The Testimonial Widget lets you create a slideshow of testimonials using the [Owl Carousel](https://owlcarousel2.github.io/OwlCarousel2/) jQuery plugin.
 You will need to create a custom post type named 'Testimonial' to be able to use this.

+= Headline Widget =

+The widget lets you have a headline together with a subheadline.

 == TODO ==